 Using 3 Time Frames

-In this article we will be using 3 timeframes, each of which will be used to achieve a specific goal and we will offer you a glimpse of how we use them together with our Exponential Profits System (EPS) course to find highly profitable trades with low risk.
+In this article, we will be using 3 timeframes, each of which will be used to achieve a specific goal and we will offer you a glimpse of how we use them together with our Exponential Profits System (EPS) course to find highly profitable trades with low risk.

-We will have a look at the 4 hour, 30 minute and 5 minute time frames as they work great for holding trades anywhere from a day to a couple of days, typically allowing us to aim for very large profits.
+We will have a look at the 4-hour, 30-minute, and 5-minute time frames as they work great for holding trades anywhere from a day to a couple of days, typically allowing us to aim for very large profits.
 Using these specific time frames work well for swing trading but it should

 be noted that you could adapt these time frames to achieve different goals like purely day trading or even scalping.

-Day traders could for example use a 1 hour, 15 minute and 3 minute chart, while scalpers could look at a 10 minute, 5 minute and 1 minute chart as long as each smaller time frame in line is around 4 times smaller than the larger one that precedes it.
+Day traders could, for example, use a 1-hour, 15-minute, and 3-minute chart, while scalpers could look at a 10-minute, 5-minute, and 1-minute chart as long as each smaller time frame in line is around 4 times smaller than the larger one that precedes it.

-Using our 4 hour chart we will be analyzing our larger trend direction and market structure while the 30 minute chart will be used to zoom into price action to decipher chart patterns and lastly our 5 minute chart will be used to pinpoint entries while limiting our risk.
+Using our 4-hour chart we will be analyzing our larger trend direction and market structure while the 30-minute chart will be used to zoom into price action to decipher chart patterns and lastly our 5-minute chart will be used to pinpoint entries while limiting our risk.

 1. The 4 Hour Chart

-a) Breaks our trend line and
+a) Breaks our trend line.

-b) Breaks previous market structure
+b) Breaks previous market structure.

 A glimpse at the chart above shows one such instance where price eventually broke the upward sloping blue trend line and previous market structure as indicated by the red horizontal line.
-When this happens it could indicate a short term or longer term change in trend and that we should not attempt any long positions for the time being.
+When this happens it could indicate a short term or long term change in trend and that we should not attempt any long positions for the time being.

 4 Hour Chart Objectives

-Using the 4 hour chart in our example can therefore be used to determine the “bigger picture” trend, what our directional bias should be and warn us of a potential change in trend.
+Using the 4-hour chart in our example can therefore be used to determine the “bigger picture” trend, what our directional bias should be, and warn us of a potential change in trend.

-2. The 30 minute Chart
+2. The 30-minute Chart